 April Michelle Caudill, age 37, was arrested in January for misdemeanor assault on a handicapped person while working at J.W.
 Coon Elementary.
 The child who was struck is a nonverbal student who often wears a helmet for protection due to seizures.

-Caudill was cleared of the charge.
+Caudill was cleared of the charge after witnesses failed to show up to court.
 State licensing records show no disciplinary action to her license, but those disciplinary records maintained on a website by the State Board of Education have not been updated since March.

 According to ABC 11, Cumberland County Schools indicated Caudill had never been fired but had been suspended with pay.